What is Surya Namaskar?

 Surya Namaskar comprises 12 steps that are purposefully woven together to benefit mind and body in various ways.
 Surya Namaskar is a practice in itself as well as a warming-up before performing further yoga asanas.
 It allows for “opening” of the body as it stretches, strengthens and lengthens all muscle groups.
 Surya Namaskar stimulates prana, life force energy through the body helping to regulate our mental and physical faculties.

 In the Vedas, everything in the universe has a male and female side.
 The female side of the sun is nourishing and life-giving and in Hindu mythology depicted as Gayatri.
 The male side of the sun is invigorating, energy giving and activating, and in Hindu mythology depicted as Surya.

 Gayatri can be likened to yin energy and Surya to yang energy.
 In Sun Salutations our purpose is to warm-up and invigorate the body for the following asana practice.

-Opposite common belief, Surya Namaskara Kriya is practiced facing away from the rising sun.
+Opposite to common belief, Surya Namaskara Kriya is practised facing away from the rising sun.
 The purpose is to receive the stimulating and heating sun on your spine, as you warm up the body with Sun Salutations.
-Traditionally one would greet the rising sun with a deep bow and prayer and then turn away from the rising sun to receive Surya’ energy on the backside of the body.
+Traditionally, one would greet the rising sun with a deep bow and prayer and then turn away from the rising sun to receive energy on the backside of the body.

 As Surya gave life to the world through his powerful energy; heat energy energizes the body through the practice of Surya Namaskar.